Save Harlem's community gardens and Harlem Grown's greenhouse by finding alternative city sites for affordable housing.

 It is clear that our communities are welcome recipients of affordable housing and we recognize the necessity.
 But with many vacant lots available, we petition HPD and the Mayor to reconsider other sites for the affordable housing plan so these long-standing community groups can continue to benefit our community for years to come.

-Please save Harlem's community gardens and Harlem Grown's greenhouse by finding alternative HPD sites for affordable housing.
+Marie Winfield needs your help with “Bill de Blasio: Save Harlem's community gardens and Harlem Grown's greenhouse by finding alternative city sites for affordable housing.”.
+Join Marie and 1,685 supporters today.